Ayaro1/DBM_Warmane_Icecrown/README.md

 DBM edit to accommodate for Warmane Icecrown.
 Primary focus is making things work for Heroic difficulty

-Project is now depricated and has been succeeded by DBM-Warmane by Zidras
+Project is now deprecated and has been succeeded by DBM-Warmane by Zidras

 https://github.com/Zidras/DBM-Warmane